 Issues like divorce and domestic violence are taking their toll on Muslim families throughout America.
-Imams, Muslim Social Workers, helping professionals and volunteers are concerned about the consequences of these problems on the very foundation of our community, the family.
+Imams, Muslim Social Workers, helping professionals, and volunteers are concerned about the consequences of these problems on the very foundation of our community, the family.

 Even though Muslims in America experience a unique set of circumstances and are diverse in their culture, and road to Islam, the Quran and the Sunnah have the methodology for preventing and resolving the problems that we face.

-Why discuss Muslim marriages, their associated problems and prevention strategies?
+Why discuss Muslim marriages, their associated problems, and prevention strategies?

-The short answer is that divorce and marital discord are reaching epidemic proportions both in and out the Islamic community.
+The short answer is that divorce and marital discord are reaching epidemic proportions both in and out of the Islamic community.
 Ibn Umar reported that the Messenger of Allah (peace and blessings be upon him) said: Of all the lawful things, divorce is the most detestable thing in the sight of Allah (Abu Dawud).

 The foundation of Islamic society is crumbling.
 Shahina Siddiqui of the Islamic Social Services Association in a personal interview (1997) indicated that over 60 percent of new marriages end in divorce within the first year.